February 13, 2018//Ellen NeveuxLast Updated: December 04, 2020

-Remote access by third-party vendors is a top vulnerability for network security.
+The management of remote access by third-party vendors is a top concern for network security.
 Make sure you put a structure in place to manage the risk — while still gaining the benefits of outsourcing.

 Consider these tips: